serjepatoff/CSVPrimeFinder/README.md

 * Simple and dirty parallelMap was implemented.
 It has explicit concurrency level, contrary to stock [NSArray enumerateObjectsWithOptions:NSEnumerationConcurrent usingBlock:...]).

 * There are intentional garbage in the input files, like non–numeric fields, spaces, different variants of line breaks, to test program robustness.
-All non-natural numerics are filtered out from output.
+All non-natural–numeric entities are filtered out during processing.

 * I've intentionally used C-styled stuff like fprintf(stderr..) because it is the right way to print usage statistics and error message; or low-level open/read/write calls for probing, because in some cases they are better and more convenient than Objective-C counterparts.